Daily High to Daily Low: Is It Safe to Buy Tellurian Inc. (TELL)?

-Tellurian Inc. (AMEX:TELL) went up by 20.41% from its latest closing price compared to the recent 1-year high of $5.76.
-The company’s stock price has collected 48.60% of gains in the last five trading sessions.
+Tellurian Inc. (AMEX:TELL) went up by 19.62% from its latest closing price compared to the recent 1-year high of $5.94.
+The company’s stock price has collected 8.56% of gains in the last five trading sessions.
+Barron’s reported on 04/01/22 that Tellurian Stock Is Upgraded.
+It’s Getting a Boost From Rising Demand for Liquefied Natural Gas.

 Is It Worth Investing in Tellurian Inc. (AMEX :TELL) Right Now?